 Surgery for Crohn’s disease

 Because Crohn’s can involve any part of the GI tract, there are many varied surgical treatments.
 If you have acquired an abscess, stricture or obstruction, a resection (removal of all or part of a section of the gut) may be required to repair the problem.
 In some cases, a strictureplasty can be done to open up a narrowed segment of the intestine.
 As with colitis, a colectomy and ileostomy are possible surgeries.
 In addition to bowel-specific surgery, patients with Crohn’s can also have surgery to treat problems associated with complications of the disease.
 For example, if you have developed a fistula, there are procedures available to reduce the pain and pus.

 Minimally invasive surgery, or laparoscopic surgery, is performed through small incisions in the abdomen with the aid of special instruments and a camera.
 Because of the smaller scars, younger people find the prospects of this surgery more appealing than “open surgery.”
 In addition, healing time is faster and there is less post-operative pain.

 Unfortunately, not all people with Crohn’s or colitis are candidates for laparoscopic surgery, usually because of extensive scarring within the abdomen or because the disease is so extensive that a wider field of view is needed than that offered by the scope.

-Click on the video below to learn about surgery from a surgeon and expert in the field.
+Watch the video below to learn about surgery from a surgeon and expert in the field.
 This presentation was part of the Gutsy Learning Series and is suitable for adult audience affected by Crohn's or colitis.

-Watch the short video below to hear an overview of surgery options for the treatment of Crohn's and colitis.
+Click on the short video below to hear an overview of surgery options for the treatment of Crohn's and colitis.